leoclo/dse-203/README.md

   - Give the top 10 actors by # of finds for that specific actor.
 - Which actors work ONLY with directors who won 1 award or less.

-## Tasks

-- [ ] Need to find directors from a given movie name (All movies details cleaned dataset)
-  - Use movie titles, search via wikipedia or dbpedia for the movie director.
-Try to get tmbd/imbdb ID so we can easily match entites.
-- [ ] Join together relationship

 ## Nodes

 - Person